-Other Committees created to Support the Management: In order to provide support to the Management several committees were created and are responsible for advising on specific matters, such as the Risk Committee and the Disclosure Committee.
+Other Committees created to Support the Management: in order to provide support to the Management several committees were created and are responsible for advising on specific matters, such as the Risk Committee and the Disclosure Committee.

 Corporate Structure: Gerdau's corporate structure evolved to help the business by adding value in three ways: being guardian of the governance and brand, image and values; optimizing the efficiency of Gerdau's activities through optimization of scale; and leveraging capabilities to deliver value above what individual businesses could generate autonomously.
-The Governance Guardian areas, such as Finance and Planning; Accounting; Communication., Public Affairs, Social Responsibility; Legal, Compliance, Corporate Security; Internal Audit; and Environment, Health and Safety protects shareholders' interests and manages relevant risks to long-term sustainability.
+The Governance Guardian areas, such as Finance and Planning; Accounting; Legal, Public Affairs, Compliance; Social Responsibility; Communication, , Corporate Security; Internal Audit; and Environment, Health and Safety protects shareholders' interests and manages significant risks to long-term sustainability.
 The Scale Optimizer areas, such as Information Technology; Procurement; Shared Services and Gerdau International Trade, optimize resources and achieve economies of scale.
 The Advantage Accelerators areas, such as Metallics; Marketing and Sales; Industrial, Engineering; Innovation; and Management System exploit Gerdau's differentiating capabilities in the Business Segments.